-By picture alone this seemed like it would be an all around winner.
-I really liked the pieces I picked out and though I was going to get alot of us out of it.
-However when the shipment arrived I realized that I am too tall (5’8″ with a long torso) for what they deem a medium.
+By picture alone this seemed like it would be an all-around winner.
+I really liked the pieces I picked out and thought I was going to get a lot of us out of it.
+However, when the shipment arrived I realized that I am too tall (5’8″ with a long torso) for what they deem a medium.
 If I was shorter, I might have ended up purchasing everything in it but after trying everything on and reminding myself I had unlimited totes, I quickly shipped this back to try again.

-This one would have been completely lack luster if I hadn’t fallen in love with the jacket and ring.
-The blue wrap sweater had sleeves that were a little short but with a jacket over it I wore it once.
+This one would have been completely lackluster if I hadn’t fallen in love with the jacket and ring.
+The blue wrap sweater had sleeves that were a little short but with a jacket, over it, I wore it once.
 The chambray dress was too big but I did wear it to a play date and another time for some errands and casual coffee date at the beach.
-I did have a total moment with that blush suede jacket.
-I wore it out one night and my sister saw it and instantly took it off me and wanted to try it on herself.
-I held on to this tote longer than I needed to while I was deciding if I should buy the jacket.
+The blush suede jacket and I had a total moment.
+I wore it out one night and my sister saw it and instantly took it from me and wanted to try it on herself.
+This tote I held on to longer than I needed to while I was deciding if I should buy the jacket.
 Ultimately I decided that I got so much wear out of it that I didn’t near to buy it.

 Details You’ll Only Know If You Tried It:

-The inventory is warehoused in Oakland area for me a California girl this means that I get my new Tote within about 2 days from sending it back.
-As soon as the mailmail scans my return package, my new tote begins to process!
+The inventory is warehoused in Oakland area and I get my new Tote within about 2 days from sending it back.
+As soon as the mail carrier scans my return package, my new tote begins to process!

-I’m 5’8″ with a long torso so honestly, fit is a bit of a challenge for me but probably wouldn’t be for someone 5’7″ or under.
+I’m 5’8″ with a long torso.
+Fit is a bit of a challenge for me but probably wouldn’t be for someone 5’7″ or under.
 I often sized up to a large in order to get the length right but then the body was too big and I would end up not wearing it at all.

 They have an entirely separate subscription for maternity so you never have to buy maternity clothes again!